programarivm/easy-acl-bundle/README.md

     +----+---------+---------+
     1 row in set (0.00 sec)

-Finally, you are ready to determine whether or not a particular role can access a given resource:
+Finally, the permission repository helps you determine whether or not a particular role can access a given resource:

 ```php
 $isAllowed = $this->em